 The water is clearly the pull here.
 Bill and Cheryl Mitchell of Cetacean Cruises run dolphin and nature cruises on their custom pontoon boat, at a very affordable $15 and up.
 Spotting the area’s playful dolphins is always exciting, but Captain Bill is extremely knowledgeable and protective of them.
 “They have the intelligence of an eight-year-old human,” he explains.
 “If you love dolphins and want to see a sustainable practice, you’ve come to the right place.”
 Cetacean is the only area company that passed the test to become certified for the Dolphin SMART program from the National Oceanic & Atmospheric Administration.

 For a completely different on-the-water experience, climb aboard with Captain Skip of Sailaway Charters.
 On a 2-3 hour sailing adventure, Skip shows his guest how to go crabbing and shrimping, as well as various oyster techniques and bird identification.
-You will very likely also spot dolphin trailing along behind the boat for the leftovers.
+You will very likely also spot dolphins trailing along behind the boat for the leftovers.

 Captain your own boat in a Kayak

 For a more independent experience, you can grab your own kayak and glide along the peaceful estuaries of Graham Creek Nature Preserve in nearby Foley.
 These 484 acres of southern gothic waterway wind in and out of marsh grasses and larger bodies of water, with ancient water oaks lining the banks while pelicans and great blue herons fly overhead.
-Once out in more open water, you’re likely to spot bottlenose dolphin.
-You can rent your own kayak to launch from the Graham Creek launching dock, or set up with an experienced guide such as Certified Master Naturalist Carol Furman, through Fairhope Boat Company.
+Once out in more open water, you’re likely to spot bottlenose dolphins.
+You can rent your own kayak to launch from the Graham Creek launching dock or set up with an experienced guide such as Certified Master Naturalist Carol Furman, through Fairhope Boat Company.

 Relax on Sugar White Beaches

 When all of the outdoor adventures and physical activity has worn you out, it’s the perfect time to recharge on the sands that the island is famous for.
 Turquoise water meets soft white sand that curves gently up into grass-covered dunes.
 The city of Orange Beach has three Gulf State Park beach areas, and Gulf Shores has eight.
-Most offer public restrooms, showers, picnic tables or pavilions and miles of pristine beach.
-Some, like Lake Shelby, Cotton Bayou and Gulf Shores Public Beach, have more activity going on with people fishing, water skiing, boating or playing volleyball.
-Others are more secluded and quiet—if that’s your thing, try Florida Point, Gulf State Park or the beach at Bon Secour National Wildlife Refuge.
+Most offer public restrooms, showers, picnic tables or pavilions, and miles of pristine beach.
+Some, like Lake Shelby, Cotton Bayou, and Gulf Shores Public Beach, have more activity going on with people fishing, water skiing, boating, or playing volleyball.
+Others are more secluded and quiet—if that’s your thing, try Florida Point, Gulf State Park, or the beach at Bon Secour National Wildlife Refuge.

-When it comes dining out—and nighttime entertainment—your eco-vacation doesn’t have to go awry.
-At Lucy Buffett’s Lulu’s at Homeport, run by the sister of famous parrothead Jimmy Buffett, sustainability is an important part of both the food and the business operation.
+When it comes to dining out—and nighttime entertainment—your eco-vacation doesn’t have to go awry.
+At Lucy Buffett’s Lulu’s at Homeport, run by the sister of famous Parrothead Jimmy Buffett, sustainability is an important part of both the food and the business operation.
 They serve only grass-fed, Alabama-raised beef and sustainably-caught fish—diners are even provided a website where they can see exactly where their fish was caught.
-Lulu’s also received the prestigious Seventh Generation Award from the Dauphin Island Sea Lab in 2009, given annually to the person or organization that embodies the tenets of sustainability, stewardship and pro-active practice in considering our natural resources.
+Lulu’s also received the prestigious Seventh Generation Award from the Dauphin Island Sea Lab in 2009, given annually to the person or organization that embodies the tenets of sustainability, stewardship, and pro-active practice in considering our natural resources.